ruuda/musium/docs/configuration.md

     audio_device = UMC404HD 192k
     audio_volume_control = UMC404HD 192k Output

-## Options
+## Settings

-The following options are available.
+The following settings are available.
 Unless noted otherwise, all options must be specified exactly once.

 ### `listen`

 The address and port to bind to, for example `0.0.0.0:80`.
-Use `0.0.0.0` as the address to listen for external connections, to make the player available to the entire local network, or use `localhost` to listen only on loopback.
+Use `0.0.0.0` as the address to listen for external connections and make the player available to the entire local network.
+Use `localhost` to listen only on loopback.

 The listen address is optional and defaults to `0.0.0.0:8233`.